chrisquince/metag-rev-sup/README.md

 cd ..
 ```

-Then perform the actual mapping you may want to put this in a shell script:
+Then perform the actual mapping you may want to put this in a shell script and adjust the number of threads
+according to your resources:

 ```bash
 mkdir Map